 1. Carbon, silicon and carbon equivalent

-When the carbon equivalent is at the eutectic point, theperformance is the best, the shrinkage tendency is the smallest, the concentrated shrinkage tendency is the largest, and it is the easiest to obtain dense castings by feeding during solidification.
+When the carbon equivalent is at the eutectic point, the casting process performance is the best, the shrinkage tendency is the smallest, the concentrated shrinkage tendency is the largest, and it is the easiest to obtain dense castings by feeding during solidification.
 This view has been accepted by most foundry workers.
-However, how to choose the carbon equivalent of eutectic point of is controversial.
+However, how to choose the carbon equivalent of eutectic point of ductile iron is controversial.

 2. Other chemical elements

 The content of residual magnesium is high, and the tendency of shrinkage is large; When the content of sulfur and oxygen is not high, the residual magnesium content should be controlled at 0.03% ~ 0.05%.
 A small amount of rare earth can reduce the tendency of shrinkage cavity and porosity; The residual rare earth content can be controlled in the range of 0.01% ~ 0.02%; The residual rare earth content is generally less than 0.01% when the low sulfur molten iron is spheroidized by feeding wire.

 A small amount of Bi can reduce the tendency of shrinkage cavity and porosity of large section ductile iron; 0.002% ~ 0.005% Bi is beneficial to refine graphite, increase spheroidization rate and graphite ball number.

 Phosphorus has a tendency to increase shrinkage porosity, the less the better.